-While we love single-use plastic bans for non-compostable plastics, we believe that some compostable bioplastic products have a role to play and, for the time being, we will continue to supply bioplastic cutlery in other states.
+Bioplastic cutlery and straws have a role to play elsewhere.
+While we love single-use plastic bans for non-compostable plastics, we believe that some compostable bioplastic products have a role to play and for the time being, we will continue to supply bioplastic cutlery in other states.
 When composted responsibly, bioplastic can contribute to healthy soils and a circular economy.

 Bioplastic packaging is undeniably useful in diverting organic waste from landfill.
 Using compostable bioplastic packaging in the foodservice and hospitality industry undeniably helps increase the collection and composting of organic waste.
 Single-use foodservice products including cups, cutlery, and takeaway containers are often contaminated with food residues, making conventional recycling difficult.
 Compostable packaging allows food waste and packaging to be composted together.
 Bioplastic does not solve the problem of littering.
 However, consumer education campaigns coupled with effective collection and composting infrastructure mean that these materials are less likely to end up in the environment.
 Working with the compost industry, BioPak has diverted tonnes of food waste and compostable packaging from landfill, including bioplastic cutlery.
 In Australia and New Zealand, more than 20 compost facilities accept bioplastic packaging that is certified compostable, and BioPak is always working to bring more composters on board.
 Bioplastics are an essential part of the circular economy and a fast-growing, innovative industry that has the potential to help us decouple economic growth from resource depletion and environmental harm.